-This guide shows you how to create a custom filter in a window.
-In general, you can use general SQL operators, such as the
+This guide shows you how to create a custom filter in a window of your choice.
+Generally speaking, you can use general SQL operators, such as the

 LIKE operator, but you will also need to use the field separator (